 When I bought Andrei Tarkovsky’s Solaris I admit it was mainly because the Criterion Collection bluray looked too lovely to pass up.
 The only thing I had heard about it (and it turns out this is more of a marketing gimmick than anything) was that it was a Soviet response to the coldness in Stanley Kubrick’s 2001 (which is a movie I love).
 So, when I sat down to watch this, I had no idea what was coming, and I’m glad for that.
 Anyone looking for something strange and potentially frustrating but altogether lovely, well, should perhaps just go check out Solaris without reading further.
 Not that I’m going to delve into spoilers without warning, but I am going to mention a few things that I’m glad I knew nothing about beforehand.
-Here, above the cover art, I’ll simply put what’s on the back fo the Criterion edition’s case — avoid below if you want to go into the movie with no preconceptions:
+Here, I’ll simply put what’s on the back of the Criterion edition’s case — avoid below if you want to go into the movie with no preconceptions:

 Ground control has been receiving mysterious transmissions from the three remaining residents of the Solaris space station.
 When cosmonaut and psychologist Kris Kelvin is dispatched to investigate, he experiences the same strange phenomena that afflict the Solaris crew, sending him on a voyage into the darkest recesses of his consciousness.
 With Solaris, the legendary Russian filmmaker Andrei Tarkovsky created a brilliantly original science-fiction epic that challenges our conceptions about love, truth, and humanity itself.